stlpublicradio/weather-newsrooms-nicar25/README.md

 ### Let's take a look around!

 - If you use VS Code, this will look familiar
-- File list on the left side
 - Editing happens in the big window
 - There's a terminal window at the bottom to run things
-- Let's go through the files and folders
+- Let's go through the files and folders (skip the Makefile for now)

 ### Weather Warnings Code

 - Look at the Makefile in that folder
 - Open the Terminal, if it's not open already
-- Type `make download`
+- Type `make download` ... this downloads everything
-- When John says so, type `make warnings`
+- Type `make warnings`
+- `make clean` clears out what we downloaded so it's fresh
+- `make all` does three things: `make clean`, `make download` and `make warnings`

 I've already set up Slack to receive my messages.
 Watch: